mecid/mecid.github.io/_posts/2021-04-15-accessibility-actions-in-swiftui.md

 {% include friends.html %}

 #### Adjustable action
-SwiftUI provides us a particular adjustable trait that VoiceOver uses to indicate the ability to adjust the view using swipes up or down.
-Assume that you work on the *RatingView*. *RatingView* has to present the current 5-star rating and should provide the opportunity to change the rating.
+SwiftUI provides us an adjustable trait that VoiceOver uses to indicate the ability to adjust the view using swipes up or down.
+Assume that you are working on the *RatingView*. *RatingView* has to present the current 5-star rating and should provide the opportunity to change the rating.
 Let's see how we can implement this view.

 ```swift
 struct RatingView: View {